Learning Center

 Rahul Malhotra, MBBS, MD, MPH, FGSA

-Assoc.
-Prof. Rahul Malhotra is the Executive Director of the Centre for Ageing Research & Education and Associate Professor of Health Services Research & Population Health at the Duke-NUS Medical School, Singapore.
-The primary area of his research is ageing.
-Key projects that he has led/is leading include (1) nationally representative longitudinal surveys of older Singaporeans, studying predictors and outcomes of change in physical, psychological and social health of older adults, (2) longitudinal quantitative and qualitative studies of older Singaporean-family caregiver dyads, assessing patterns, correlates and consequences of changes in caregiving-related outcomes over time, and (3) a health services research project providing the evidence base for older person-centred prescription medication labels.
-He has published over 225 peer-reviewed papers in the medical, public health and social science literature.
+Dr. Rahul Malhotra is the Executive Director of the Centre for Ageing Research & Education (CARE) and Associate Professor of Health Services Research & Population Health at Duke-NUS Medical School, Singapore.
+The primary area of his research is ageing, at the individual and population level.
+Key projects that he has led/is leading include (1) national longitudinal surveys of older Singaporeans, studying predictors and outcomes of change in physical, psychological and social health of older adults, (2) longitudinal quantitative and qualitative studies of older Singaporean-family caregiver dyads, assessing patterns, correlates and consequences of changes in caregiving-related outcomes over time, and (3) a health services research project on older person-centred prescription medication labels.
+He has published over 240 peer-reviewed papers in the medical, public health and social science literature.
 He received his basic and advanced medical training at the University of Delhi, India, and public health (MPH) training at Harvard University, USA.

 Birgit Pianosi, PhD